Damian Wayne: Return

-Later, Godfrey's reason for coming to Earth is revealed; to retrieve the Chaos Shard, a powerful crystal that once belonged to Darkseid which Ra's revealed was hidden inside the sarcophagus he crafted for Damian.
-After detecting a trace signature of the shard coming from inside Damian's body, Godfrey escapes with Damian's corpse back to Apokolips, despite assistance from the Justice League.
-Angered, Batman once again vows to retrieve his son's corpse.
+Glorious Godfrey arrives on Earth to retrieve the Chaos Shard, a powerful crystal that once belonged to Darkseid.
+After detecting a trace signature of the shard in Damian's body, Godfrey escapes with Damian's corpse back to Apokolips, despite assistance from the Justice League.
+Angered, Batman vows to retrieve Damian's corpse.

-Batman enters and accesses the Justice League Watchtower to use his unstable exosuit known as the Hellbat armor designed by Batman himself and the Justice League members to engage large-scale threats.
+Batman retrieves an unstable exosuit known as the Hellbat armor, designed members to engage large-scale threats.
 He then activates the Boom Tube to Apokolips to retrieve Damian's corpse.
-Batman successfully retrieve his son's corpse as he and his team return to Earth via the Boom Tube directly to the Batcave after escaping from Darkseid and his Parademons.
-After this, Batman uses the Chaos Shard on his son's corpse, which has been infused with Darkseid's Omega Sanction.
-With Batman facing two choices of whether to resurrect Damian or his parents, he chooses his son, granting Damian's true resurrection.
-As Damian and Batman embrace, Batman collapses from exhaustion.
+Batman successfully retrieve Damian as he and his team return to Earth via the Boom Tube directly to the Batcave after escaping from Darkseid's forces.
+After this, Batman uses the Chaos Shard on Damian, resurrecting him.
+The Shard grants Damian superhuman abilities, which soon fade.